7aitsev/ansible-tuto/step-05/README.md

 </VirtualHost>
 ```

-Now, a quick update to our apache playbook and we're set:
+Now, a quick update to our 'apache.yml' playbook and we're set:

 ```yaml
 - hosts: web